-The principal intended benefit of early detection of KCs is to diagnose and excise the primary tumour when it is small in size, and before extension into the dermis and subcutis or metastasis occur.
+The principal intended benefit of early detection of KCs is to diagnose and excise the primary tumour when it is small in size, and before extension into the deeper dermis and subcutis or metastasis occur.
 Early excision restores skin health and should reduce the extent of surgical intervention or obviate it, thereby reducing patient discomfort and adverse events, achieving better cosmetic results, and lowering costs.
-While lower mortality is a theoretical benefit of early detection, in practice mortality rates from keratinocyte cancer are so low that improvements through early detection are not considered feasible.
+While lower mortality is a theoretical benefit of early detection, in practice mortality rates from keratinocyte cancer are so low that improvements through early detection are not considered feasible (with the possible exception of patients undergoing solid organ transplants).